OpenSpurCom/docs/litepaper.md

 Negociations between individuals(who works on what), individuals and organizations(what monthly pay should i get) add friction.
 Specifically, treating people like a statistic is an invitation to under-perform.
 Motivation has 2 sides - the whip and the carrot - but in modern companies the carrot is missing, or is at any rate not proportional(let alone fair) with the contribution of the employee.

 We open up a marketplace of tasks and their associated fair pay.
 It's up to the contributor to train an A.I. that hunts for suitable tasks, solve them, and get either the cash or the shares in the system being built.
 [We explore the exact mechanics by which this is accomplished in the Protocol mechanics section].

+# Conclusions

+We've outlined and proposed the axioms of an efficient global brain where all participants are stakeholders.
+The methods by which this is achieved has been intentionally left out and is considered part of the implementation mechanics that may change independently of the evolution of this document.